 With its chic and trendy interior, Garibaldi is known for being an unpretentious fine dining spot for lovers of Italian cuisine.
 Driven by pure passion for his craft, executive chef and owner Roberto Galetti opened the restaurant in 2003, and hasn’t looked back since.

-The four-course signature menu includes dishes such as Spanish octopus with heirloom tomatoes and homemade fettuccine, while the six-course creative menu includes pan seared sea scallop with truffle sauce and chives and Japanese wagyu with mustard and porcini mushrooms.
+The four-course signature menu includes dishes such as Spanish octopus with heirloom tomatoes and homemade fettuccine, while the six-course creative menu includes pan-seared sea scallop with truffle sauce and chives, as well as Japanese wagyu with mustard and porcini mushrooms.

 Garibaldi Italian Restaurant & Bar.
 36 Purvis Street #01–02, Singapore 188613. +65 6837 1468.